 Lord, you gave Brother Albertinus a lively sense of being a vital member of your risen Body.
 I’m not there yet, Lord.
 When I hear talk of the Mystical Body, it feels far away and hard to grasp.
 I’m not looking for a definition, but I do long for hopeful assurance that somehow it involves you empowering me.

-Breathe into me an awareness that your Being suffuses mine.
+Breathe into me an awareness that your Being suffuses mine, that I exist in you.
 Give me a sense that your Spirit and your suffering penetrate mine the way powerful music fills my soul.
 Lord, you know what I’m asking; you said, “I and the Father are one.”
-Give me similar feelings of belonging at home in you with those you hold close to your heart.
+Give me a similar deep-seated conviction that my true home is in you with those you have drawn into your heart.

-Brother Albertinus called us to a deeply spiritual response to the risen Christ, that of intentionally identifying ourselves as members of his mystical body to the point where we merge ourselves to his continual prayer and action.
-A practice of prayer ideally suited to connect our heart with his is the prayer of centering.
-Centering is less a prayer of praying than it is a prayer of being.
+Brother Albertinus called us to a deeply spiritual response to the risen Christ, one whereby we intentionally identify ourselves as members of his mystical body to the point where we merge ourselves with his continual prayer and action.
+A practice of prayer ideally suited to connect our heart with his is the prayer of centering, is less a prayer of praying than a prayer of being.

-Two of the most prominent and credible mentors of this form of prayer, are Trappist Father Thomas Keating and Franciscan Father Richard Rohr.
-They explain its contemplative dimension and give witness to its value as a prayer of being one in the one body of Christ.
+Two of the most prominent and credible mentors of this form of prayer, are Trappist Father Thomas Keating [RIP 2019] and Franciscan Father Richard Rohr.
+They explain its contemplative dimension and give witness to its value as a prayer uniting our being to the one body of Christ.

 Thomas Keating, O.Cist.